nanselmo/gcloud-tutorials/week-1-web-development/project-2-image-gallery/image-gallery-walkthrough.md

 - [MDN](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)
 - [Google's HTML Style Guide](https://google.github.io/styleguide/htmlcssguide.html)

 Don't forget that Google is your friend!
-For example, try searching "html list tag" for a ton of useful results about adding lists to HTML.
+For example, try searching "html image tag" for a ton of useful results about adding images to HTML.

-Add some content to your portfolio page:
+Add some content to your image gallery:

+- Add more images!
-- Add a couple paragraphs explaining your background and what makes you you.
+- Add a couple paragraphs explaining what you enjoy photographing.
-- Add a list of projects you've worked on.
 - Add a link to your LinkedIn and GitHub profiles.

-This is **your** portfolio page, so make it your own.
-Use your creativity to guide your learning!
+This is **your** image gallery, so make it your own.
+Create a gallery of your favorite places, or selfies, or pictures of your pets.

+### Uploading Images

+To add images to your project, right-click the `src/main/webapp/images` directory and then select `Upload Files...` to select an image from your computer.

+To reference an image in your `images` directory, use a path that starts with a `/` forward slash, like `/images/cat.jpg`.
+This path will work on a development server and when you deploy to a live URL.

 ### CSS

 You can use Cascading Style Sheets, or CSS, to style your HTML with formatting and colors.
+For example, you can use CSS to tell the browser what size to display your images.

 Learning CSS is **optional** for CodeU.
 You can skip this step if you want.
 But if you're curious, here are a few places to learn more: